 - Do not drink coffee every day

-Caffeine can be addictive and may have you caught up in a cycle where you need to consume it every single day in order to function at your best.
+Caffeine can be addictive.
+You find yourself caught up in a cycle where you need to consume it every day in order to function at your best.
 To prevent this from happening, try hard to limit your coffee consumption to just one cup per day or less.

 - Know your dose

 Be aware of how your body acts in response to the caffeine found in coffee and other drinks.
 If you feel jittery, then you know you went over your limit, and you should try to cut down on it next time.
 However, if drinking a cup of coffee does not make you feel anything, then you can increase your dosage to enjoy the boost in energy that it offers.

 There are many of us who are oblivious to the fact that there are alternatives to caffeine.
 Cocoa is unprocessed chocolate and has a compound that can be mistaken for caffeine because of its similar effects.
 However, it does not mess with your nervous system.
 Instead, it stimulates blood flow and thereby making you feel more alert and energized.

 When it comes to food and beverage consumption, too much almost always means danger.
 The same goes for drinking coffee.

 According to treatheadaches.com, caffeine overdose can cause many side effects including a caffeine headache, chest pain, anxiety, stomach irritation, and insomnia.

 So, be careful and enjoy your coffee only as much as your body can handle.